Neurodiversity explained

 The criteria for an assessment with the Neurodevelopmental Service to be expedited are:

-• If either parent, carer or stepparent are currently serving military personnel, veterans, or full-time reservists of the armed forces, and the assessment process has started in a different area, you will be added to the waiting list with your original referral date.
+- If the assessment process has started with an NHS Trust in a different area - including military families - you will be added to the waiting list with your original referral date.

 Unfortunately, we are not able to speed up assessments for any other children.